RajeevRanjan5642/nodejs-tutorial/README.md

 - A module is an encapsulated and reusable chunk of code that has its own scope.
 - In Node.js, each file is treated as a separate module that is isolated by default.
 - To load a module into another file, we use the require function.
+- The module is loaded and cached.
 - Types of modules:
   1. Local modules : Modules that we create in our application.
   2. Built-in modules : Modules that Node.js ships with out of the box.
   3. Third party modules : Modules written by other developers that we can use in our application.
 - CommonJS is a standard that states how a module should be structured and shared.
-- Before a module's code is executed, Node.js will wrap it with a function wrapper (iife) that provides module scope.
+- Before a module's code is executed, Node.js will wrap it with a function wrapper (IIFE) that provides module scope.
 This saves us from having to worry about conflicting variables or functions.
 - IIFE allows us to repeat variable or function names without an conflicts.

 ## IIFE (Immediately Invoked Function Expression)

-    (function(){
+    (function(message){
       const superHero = "Batman";
-      console.log(superHero);
+      console.log(message, superHero);
+    })('Hi');

+## Module wrapper

+- Every module in Node.js gets wrapped in an IIFE before being loaded.
+- The IIFE that wraps every module contains 5 parameters which are pretty important for the functioning of a module.

+      (function(__dirname,__filename,exports,module,require){
+        const superHero = "Batman";
+        console.log(message, superHero);
       })();

+## CommonJS modules